JuliaExtremes/IDFDataCanada.jl/README.md

 ### Installation

-*IDF-data* is not (yet) a registered package, so installing it directly with Pkg is not possible.
+*IDF-data* is not (yet) a registered package, so installing it directly with Julia's builtin package manager (Pkg) is not possible.
 Thus, there is two ways to use the package after having it cloned:

 ```
 $ git clone https://github.com/houton199/IDF-data.git /path/to/dir/
 ```

-#### 1) Add the module to Julia's loading path :
+#### 1) Add the module to Julia's loading path:

-If all the required dependencies are installed, one can simply add the module to Julia's loading path before using it :
+If all the required dependencies are installed, one can simply add the module to Julia's loading path before using it:

 ```julia
 push!(LOAD_PATH, "/path/to/dir/IDF-data/src/")
 using IDF
 ```

-#### 2) Activate the environnement and install the required dependencies :
+#### 2) Activate the environnement and install the required dependencies:

-If all the required dependencies are **not** installed, running Pkg.*instantiate* will download all the required dependencies :
+If all the required dependencies are **not** installed, running Pkg's *instantiate* will download all the required dependencies:

 ```
 $ cd /path/to/dir/IDF-data